profinderbro/douyin-scraper/README.md

 <img width="638" height="428" alt="image" src="https://github.com/user-attachments/assets/1b880408-3ad6-4944-a16f-9a55f74eed1f" />

-5. Create a new file named `urls.txt` and paste all URLs from the network tab (`Copy all URLs`) of browser's Inspect mode
+5. Create a new file named `urls.txt` and paste all URLs that you copied from the network tab (`Copy all URLs`)
 6. Hit the play button